 ENQUIRIES: Central Office, Albert Road, Salt River, 8001

 TEL-(021) 404 6700

 The office of the principal also wants to wish you all well with your studies and assure you once again that your success is as important as the reason for us being employed at this College.
-We as the staff of CCT will do everything we can to support you throughout the year 2021.
+We as the staff of CCT, will do everything we can to support you throughout the year 2022.
 We will also continue to observe the appropriate regulations while at the same time ensuring the health and well-being of our CCT community.
-The office of the principal also reiterates that social-psycho support will be given to all students and staff members.
+The office of the principal also reiterates that social-psycho support will continue to be offered to all students and staff members.
 Therefore, those in distress are encouraged to reach out to the relevant support services that have been provided at numerous sites in our Colleges.
 Both students and staff are also advised to visit the CCT website for contact details as well as regular updates that are posted.

 I thank you.

-Dr MM Muswaba (FCIS)
+Dr MM MUSWABA (FCIS)